deponte-designer/Eventify/README.md

 # Eventify

-Explore and discover your favourite music artists and bands or those you're eager to disocver more about.
+Explore and discover your favourite music artists and bands or those you're eager to discover more about.
 Dive into music details and album artwork and check out their upcoming live gigs.

 ## Description

 This project aims to create a music dashboard with form inputs.
 When a user searches for a music artist or band they are presented with information including band biography, and play count data including their most played albums (and album artwork) using the LastFM API.
 User is also presented with a list of alternative suggested artists based on their selection.
-Lastly via the Ticketmaster API the user can see the next 5 confirmed events for the artist and follow the link to the Ticketmaster website to book tickets.
+Lastly, via the Ticketmaster API, the user can see the next 5 confirmed events for the artist and follow the link to the Ticketmaster website to book tickets.

 ## Table of Contents